-Act as a positive role model in order to promote equality and British Values throughout the school community.

-- Abide by and support this policy; challenging issues of harassment and bullying and reporting to Year Leaders and/or SLT. - Be alert to signs of discrimination or a hate incident of any kind plus know how and be confident to report it - Identify and challenge bias and stereotyping within the curriculum and the school's culture. - Follow strategies identified to support students with protected characteristics, those involved in peer on peer abuse or those who are identified as vulnerable. - Support students to develop self-esteem and to feel valued as individuals. - Challenge inappropriate language and/or behaviour. - Encourage students to share their experiences of different cultures and different religions and beliefs.
-Where possible using materials that reflect on British and other cultures. - Encourage students to be open-minded and to challenge prejudice. - Make explicit to students their moral duty to report incidents of harassment or bullying and make it clear the appropriate channels for doing this. - Use learning and classroom based approaches appropriate for the whole school population
+- Act as a positive role model in order to promote equality and British Values throughout the school community. - Abide by and support this policy; challenging issues of harassment and bullying and reporting to Year Leaders and/or SLT. - Be alert to signs of discrimination or a hate incident of any kind plus know how and be confident to report it through the My Concern safeguarding portal. - Identify and challenge bias and stereotyping within the curriculum and the school's culture. - Follow strategies identified to support students with protected characteristics, those involved in peer on peer abuse or those who are identified as vulnerable. - Support students to develop self-esteem and to feel valued as individuals. - Challenge inappropriate language and/or behaviour, following the protocol in this policy. - Encourage students to share their experiences of different cultures and different religions and beliefs.
+Where possible using materials that reflect on British and other cultures.
+Understand the equalities "curriculum aim and intent" related to equalities in all subject areas. - Encourage students to be open-minded and to challenge prejudice. - Make explicit to students their responsibility to report incidents of harassment or bullying and make it clear the appropriate channels for doing this. - Use learning and classroom based approaches appropriate for the whole school population and identifying where curriculum materials may be difficult or sensitive for some students.